SFDO-Community-Sprints/OmbudsmanCloudCareSprints/README.md

 ### Project Theme
 Welcome Everyone!
 Ombudsman Cloud Care (OCC) is an Open Source Commons project and a released package.
 Thank you for volunteering to bring your passion, experience, and technical know-how to the Ombudsman Cloud Care (OCC) project.
 Your voice is crucial and no contribution is too small.
 Teamwork makes the dreamwork!

-Goals:
+### How You Can Help

 1. Refresh Training Scripts & Videos - 8 skill-based videos

 2. Update Installation Instructions & Tips Documentation - Release 1.2.0

-3. Create Experience Cloud Documentation - Optional Family Portal with 8 sections
+3. Create Experience Cloud Documentation - Optional Family Portal

 ### Project Vertical
 OCC is for use by military ombudsman groups, the volunteers that support military families during deployment.